littleredrooster/cli-torrent-dl-littleredrooster-booster/README.md

 **LITTLE RED ROOSTER BOOSTER**
 -----

-Little Red Rooster Booster checks if a selected torrent from tordl is already avail on AllDebrid.
+Little Red Rooster Booster is a shell script that checks if a selected torrent from tordl is already avail on AllDebrid.
 If the torrent is already avail, littleredrooster will ask which file you'd like to play from the torrent and streams it through mpv using your AllDebrid account.

 <p></p>